-The Ramnathi Devasthan (place of God, or Temple) in Ponda, Goa is our family's ancestral temple.
+The Shanteri Kamakshi Ramnath Devasthan (place of God, or Temple) in Ponda, Goa is our family's ancestral temple.
 Millenia ago, groups of Konkani families settled in extended family-based communities in Goa.
 Each community had their own spirits, which protected them from evil and satisfied their spiritual curiosity.
 The spirits and associated deities also received gratitude for agricultural and female fertility.
 With time, these spirits evolved into a full-blown God.
 Ramnath was the benevolent God of our community.
 His two spouses (Shanteri & Kamakshi) probably represented the heightened fertility required for survival in those days.
 And we have our own ferocious spirit – Betal, who is responsible for ‘taking care’ of evil.

 When members of the extended family leave the community in search of opportunities, they maintain connections to their family gods, also called the Kuladevata.
 “Kula” refers to the home-base of the extended family community, where the lineage of the family can be traced back to.
 Thus the Ramnath deity is our family’s Kuladevata.
 All members of the original community and their descendants are called Kulavis (core family members).
 All Konkanis will have a Kuladevata Devasthan and are in turn kulavis of that temple.